quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 over time.
 For example, the network bandwidth or latency can vary during the test, or the network can be fully disable for a short time.
 In these setups, it is useful to know when exactly these conditions are triggered, to allow for proper correlation with other events.
-The category identifier is "simulation".
+The category identifier is "sim".

 ~~~ cddl
 SimulationEventData = SimulationScenario /